top of page

 £65 if no wax with full hearing test and medical report

-How to Prepare for the procedure?
+How to Prepare for Your Ear Wax Removal Appointment

 Ear wax removal olive oil